Markus Ritter preview: a dark Knight on Kickstarter

 But does that matter?
 Not at all if you’re into the adventure genre.
 The Lost Family is all so melodramatic and emotional that you won’t be looking out for these small problems anyway.
 Markus’s anguished looks as he quickly turns around to see if someone was calling out to him, his despair as he questions whether he is going mad, the stirring music by Tina Mali playing in the background – it’s exactly what you’d expect from an FMV and I can’t help but love it.

-I don’t want to give too much away but adventure fans, particularly those who enjoyed the Gabriel Knight series, are likely to enjoy the story.
-It’s a tale about a family with a haunting legacy and duty, which now falls to young Markus to continue.
+I don’t want to give too much away but adventure fans, particularly those of the Gabriel Knight series, are likely to enjoy the story.
+It’s a tale about a family with a haunting legacy and duty, which now falls to Markus to continue.
 Flimmersoft score points for the reference which appears during a scene at the publisher’s office: lifting a manuscript entitled Voodoo Murders by G.K. reveals another one called Werwölfe in München: A Gay Lovestory by the same author underneath.

 The Lost Family ends on something of a cliff-hanger and I’m looking forward to seeing what happens next.
 It’s good news then that the developers are currently working on gathering resources to create a full-length point-and-click game and continue the protagonist’s journey in Markus Ritter – The Ghosts of the Past.
 I pledged my support to the Kickstarter campaign this month based on the Steam trailer alone, and don’t have any regrets in doing so after getting around to playing the first chapter.